awsdocs/aws-proton-user-guide/doc_source/security-best-practices.md

 ## Use IAM to control access<a name="use-iam-to-control-access"></a>

 IAM is an AWS service that you can use to manage users and their permissions in AWS\.
-You can use IAM with Proton to specify which Proton actions administrators and developers can perform, such as managing templates, environments or services\.
-You can use IAM service roles to allow Proton to make calls to other services on your behalf\.
+You can use IAM with AWS Proton to specify which AWS Proton actions administrators and developers can perform, such as managing templates, environments or services\.
+You can use IAM service roles to allow AWS Proton to make calls to other services on your behalf\.

-For more information on Proton and IAM roles, see [Controlling access with IAM](ag-controlling-access.md)\.
+For more information on AWS Proton and IAM roles, see [Identity and Access Management for AWS Proton](security-iam.md)\.

 Implement least privilege access\.
 For more information, see [Policies and permissions in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *AWS Identity and Access Management User Guide*\.